dotnet/docs-maui/docs/user-interface/toolbaritem.md

 The <xref:Microsoft.Maui.Controls.ToolbarItemOrder> enum has `Default`, `Primary`, and `Secondary` values.

-When the <xref:Microsoft.Maui.Controls.ToolbarItem.Order> property is set to `Primary`, the <xref:Microsoft.Maui.Controls.ToolbarItem> object will appear in the main navigation bar on all platforms. <xref:Microsoft.Maui.Controls.ToolbarItem> objects are prioritized over the page title, which will be truncated to make room for the items.
+When the <xref:Microsoft.Maui.Controls.ToolbarItem.Order> property is set to `Primary`, the <xref:Microsoft.Maui.Controls.ToolbarItem> object will appear in the navigation bar on all platforms. <xref:Microsoft.Maui.Controls.ToolbarItem> objects are prioritized over the page title, which will be truncated to make room for the items.

 When the <xref:Microsoft.Maui.Controls.ToolbarItem.Order> property is set to `Secondary`, behavior varies across platforms.
 On iOS and Mac Catalyst, `Secondary` toolbar items will appear as a horizontal list.
 On Android and Windows, the `Secondary` items menu appears as three dots that can be tapped: